kyma-project/control-plane/docs/kyma-environment-broker/03-15-trial-cleanup-cronjob.md

 # Trial Cleanup Job

-Trial Cleanup Job is a Job that makes the SKR instances with the trial plan expire if those are 14 days old.
+Trial Cleanup Job is a Job that makes the SKR instances with the `trial` plan expire 14 days after their creation.
 Expiration means that the SKR instance is suspended and the `expired` flag is set.

 ## Details

-For each instance meeting criteria, a PATCH request is sent to Kyma Environment Broker (KEB).
+For each instance meeting the criteria, a PATCH request is sent to Kyma Environment Broker (KEB).
 This instance is marked as `expired`, and if it is in the `succeeded` state, the suspension process is started.
-If the instance is already in the `suspended` state, this instance is only marked as `expired`.
+If the instance is already in the `suspended` state, this instance is just marked as `expired`.

 ### Dry-run mode
 If you need to test your the Job, you can run it in the dry-run mode.
 In that mode, the Job only logs the information about the candidate instances (i.e. instances meeting the configured criteria).
-No changes are made.
+The instances are not affected.

 ## Prerequisites

 The Trial Cleanup Job requires access to:
 - Database, to get the IDs of the instances with `trial` plan which are not expired yet.
-- KEB to initiate the SKR instance suspension.
+- KEB, to initiate the SKR instance suspension.

 ## Configuration

-The Job is a CronJob with schedule that can be configured as the parameter in `management-plane-config`.
+The Job is a CronJob with a schedule that can be [configured](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) as a parameter in `management-plane-config` repository.
 By default, the CronJob is set to run every day at 1:15 am:
 ```yaml
 kyma-environment-broker.trialCleanup.schedule: "15 1 * * *"